 Other financial help

-If you do not qualify for a payment, you may still be eligible for support and assistance grants.
+If you receive payments from EIBSS, you may be eligible for additional support and discretionary support payments.

 You could qualify if you were: